opengauss-mirror/docs/content/docs-lite/en/docs/DataBaseReference/memory-35.md

 **Value range**: an integer ranging from 1 x 1024 to 512 x 1024.
 The unit is kB.

 **Default value:** **256MB**

+## heap_bulk_read_size

+**Parameter description**: This parameter controls the pre-read batch data size for linear scans of heap tables.
+The pre-read feature allows multiple pages to be read at once during heap table linear scans, avoiding the need to read only one page at a time.
+This functionality is available only for non-segmented, row-storage engine-based, uncompressed tables in heap table linear scans.
+It specifies the pre-read batch data size, and during query execution, this can be rounded to the nearest number of pages based on page size.

+This parameter is a USERSET parameter.
+Set it based on instructions provided in  [Table 1](../DatabaseAdministrationGuide/resetting-parameters.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

+**Value range**: Int, 0~512, the unit is "kB".

+**Default value:** 0kB indicates that 0kB is pre-read at a time, and the heap table pre-read feature is turned off.

+**Advertisement:**
+If pre-read feature is enabled, a larger pre-read size threshold is not necessarily better.
+It is recommended to set it between 64kB and 128kB.
+Exceeding this recommended threshold might actually lead to a deterioration in query performance.

+## vacuum_bulk_read_size

+**Parameter description**: This parameter is used to control the pre-read batch data size in medium-scale heap page cleanup.
+It functions similarly to the heap table linear pre-read feature, allowing multiple pages to be read at once during the linear scan of heap tables in medium-scale garbage collection.
+This approach avoids reading only one page at a time, thereby enhancing the efficiency of garbage collection.

+This parameter is a PGC_SIGHUP parameter.
+Set it based on instructions provided in  [Table 1](../DatabaseAdministrationGuide/resetting-parameters.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

+**Value range**: Int, 0~512, the unit is "kB".

+**Default value:** 0kB indicates that 0kB is pre-read at a time, and the garbage collection pre-read feature is turned off.

+**Advertisement:**
+If the pre-read feature is enabled for medium-scale heap page cleaning, the size threshold for this parameter is not necessarily better when larger.
+It is recommended to set it to 64kB.
+Performance improvements above this recommended threshold are marginal and may even lead to a degradation in cleaning performance.